 FSU will monitor developments in state laws in each state in which it enrolls students and, if authorization or licensure is or becomes necessary, will seek those approvals.
-For additional information on the state authorization of distance education, please contact:
+For additional information on the State Authorization Regulations for Distance Education, please contact:

 Vicki Millspaugh-McKenzie, Faculty Development Coordinator